Sequoia University: L. Ron Hubbard

-Many awards and honors were offered and conferred on L. Ron Hubbard.
-He did accept an honorary Doctor of Philosophy given in recognition of his outstanding work on Dianetics and "as an inspiration to the many people ... who had been inspired by him to take up advanced studies in this field..."

 Forrest J. Ackerman

 L. Ron Hubbard's literary agent Forrest J Ackerman received a diploma from Sequoia University in April 1969, which named him a Fellow of the Sequoia Research Institute.

 Kelly Segraves

 Sequoia University is also part of a controversy surrounding the credentials of Kelly Segraves, director of the Creation Science Research Center, a creationist organization.
 Segraves claims to have received a Master's degree from Sequoia University in 1972 and has been criticized over the institution's lack of academic credentials.

 Richard de Mille

 In 1953, then-Scientologist Richard de Mille was an associate professor at Sequoia University.
 He taught at the Department of Scientology.

 Paul Reps

 In 1951, American zen poet Paul Reps published his second book "Unknot The World In You" through Sequoia University Press.

 David B. Steinman

 Sequoia awarded an honorary Doctor of Science in Engineering to David B. Steinman received on April 15, 1952.